History of Australia (1945–present): Indigenous Australia

 In the early 21st century, much of indigenous Australia continued to suffer lower standards of health and education than non-indigenous Australia.
 In 2007, the Close the Gap campaign was launched by Olympic champions Cathy Freeman and Ian Thorpe with the aim of achieving Indigenous health equality within 25 years.
 In 2007, Prime Minister John Howard and Indigenous Affairs Minister Mal Brough launched the Northern Territory National Emergency Response.
 In response to the Little Children are Sacred Report into allegations of child abuse among indigenous communities in the Territory, the government banned alcohol in prescribed communities in the Northern Territory; quarantined a percentage of welfare payments for essential goods purchasing; despatched additional police and medical personnel to the region; and suspended the permit system for access to indigenous communities.

-During much of the twentieth century, Australian governments had removed many aboriginal children from their families.
-This practice did great damage to the Aboriginal people, culturally and emotionally, giving rise to the term stolen generation to describe these families.
+During much of the twentieth century, Australian governments had removed many "mixed race" aboriginal children from their families.
+This practice did great damage to the Aboriginal people, culturally and emotionally, giving rise to the term stolen generations to describe these families.
 Since the publication in 1997 of a federal government report, Bringing Them Home all state governments have followed the recommendation of the report in issuing formal apologies for their past practices to the Aboriginal people, as have many local governments.
 The Howard government refused to make such an apology on behalf of the federal government, despite pleas from the Aboriginal people and from many sections of the wider community, saying that it implied intergenerational guilt on modern non-indigenous Australia.
 However, the new government under Kevin Rudd led a formal bi-partisan apology on 13 February 2008.